Preston Table Tennis Association Mission Statement and Rules

 (o) Subject to rules 3(p) and 3(q), registered PTTA players must live or have full time employment within the postcode areas of PR excluding PR8 & PR9.

-(p) Each club is allowed to play during the season, two players per team who do not qualify under rule 3(o).
-For their games to count at the end of the season, each out of town player must have played at least one third of their team's PTTA league fixtures from the date of their registration.
+(p) Each club is allowed to register two players per team who do not qualify under rule 3(o).
+For their games to count at the end of the season, each out of town player must have played at least 50% of their team's PTTA league fixtures from the date of their registration.

 (q) If an out of town player qualifies under 3(p) for three consecutive seasons, they will no longer be classed as an out of town player as long as they continue to play at least five matches a season in the PTTA league.